Did you know you should take a small step and clear your throat before singing? Well, you should! Here’s how ..

 Just remember to practice consistently.
 And, continue learning how to do things the right way to avoid vocal problems later on.

 This way, improving singing voice has never been easier!

-Now that you have studied this important tip for a clear voice, you can have Singorama teach you everything you always wanted to know about speech level singing.
+Now that you have studied this important tip for a clear voice, you can get my singing tips newsletter to teach you more about speech level singing.